 Sparta Trails ~ Sparta

-The Elroy-Sparta State Trail is a 32 mile Wisconsin State rail-trail between Elroy and Sparta, Wisconsin.
-When it opened in 1967 it was the first rail-trail designed for foot, bicycle, equestrian, and light motorized traffic.
+The Elroy-Sparta State Trail is a 32-mile Wisconsin State rail trail between Elroy and Sparta, Wisconsin.
+When it opened in 1967, it was the first rail trail designed for foot, bicycle, equestrian, and light motorized traffic.

 Tunnels and beautiful countryside along the route add to the enjoyment.
-Lodging, food and bike rentals are available along the trails.
+Lodging, food, and bike rentals are available along the trails.

-To start planning this Wisconsin bucket list adventure, be sure to check out the Elroy-Sparta State Trail.
+Start planning this Wisconsin bucket list adventure,

 Cranberry Marsh Tours & Cran-Fest ~ Warrens

 Warrens Cranberry Festival is Wisconsin’s largest cranberry festival.
-A three day celebration centers around Wisconsin’s tiny red fruit.
+A three-day celebration centers around Wisconsin’s tiny red fruit.

-Bus loads of people come from near and far just to enjoy these fall activities in the tiny town of Warrens.
+Bus loads of people come from near and far to enjoy these fall activities in the tiny town of Warrens.

-Check here for dates, times, and locations of this year’s Cranberry Festival.
+Check here for dates, times, and locations

 Nekoosa Giant Pumpkin Fest ~ Nekoosa